hyperledger-archives/iroha/docs/iroha_whitepaper.md

 * Multisignature
 * Interledger (i.e., cross-chain)

+#### 2.6.1 Consensus events and processing order

+When broadcast, transactions are wrapped as consensus events.

+Consensus events, when received from the event queue, are processed in the following priority order:

+ 1. Commit events having 2*f*+1 signatures
+ 2. Events ordered by the leader
+ 3. New events that need ordering, to be processed by the current leader

 ### 2.7.
 Consensus

 Byzantine fault tolerant systems are engineered to tolerate *f* numbers of Byzantine faulty nodes in a network.
 Iroha introduces a Byzantine Fault Tolerant consensus algorithm called Sumeragi.
 It is heavily inspired by the B-Chain algorithm:

-Duan, S., Meling, H., Peisert, S., & Zhang, H. (2014).
-Bchain: Byzantine replication with high throughput and embedded reconfiguration.
+Duan, S., Meling, H., Peisert, S., & Zhang, H. (2014). *Bchain: Byzantine replication with high throughput and embedded reconfiguration*.
 In International Conference on Principles of Distributed Systems (pp. 91-106).
 Springer.

 As in B-Chain, we consider the concept of a global order over validating peers and sets **A** and **B** of peers, where **A** consists of the first 2*f*+1 peers and **B** consists of the remainder.
 As 2*f*+1 signatures are needed to confirm a transaction, under the normal case only 2*f*+1 peers are involved in transaction validation; the remaining peers only join the validation when faults are exhibited in peers in set **A**.
 The 2*f*+1th peer is called the *proxy tail*.